geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " No snare suspecting, by their beauty caught,
 With eager eye the stones and shells I sought,
-When lo ! an earthquake seemed to rock the ground,
+When lo! an earthquake seemed to rock the ground,
 I started back, and trembling look'd around;
 Beneath my feet a hollow noise I heard,
 And high the waves their foamy summits reared.